denwilliams/node-method-subscribe/README.md

 myService.doStuff(123);
 ```

-- An `call` event is first emitted with the called arguments
+- A `call` event is first emitted with the called arguments
 - The original `doStuff` method is then called